daftspaniel/daftpyweek16/ReadMe.txt

 -------------------------------------------------------------------

+    Version 0.1

     Requires:
         Python 2.7.3
+        PyGame 1.9.1

     To run:
-        PyGame 1.9.1
+        cd to the folder.
+        python launcher.py

-    Tested on Lubuntu linux only.
+    Tested on Lubuntu Linux only.

 -------------------------------------------------------------------